GoogleContainerTools/skaffold/ROADMAP.md

 # Product Excellence
 ### Improve Developer Experience for Helm Users
 ### Imrpove Skaffold Onboarding docs
-### Improve skaffold configuration to dissociate configuration from phase they are used and improve configuration reusability across modules.
+### Revamp skaffold configuration to dissociate configuration from phase they are used and improve configuration reusability across modules.

 # CI/CD
 ### Create a Clearer Separation of Manifest Management (`render`) and Deployment (`deploy`) Phases